-Soft Tissue Sarcoma is a rare form of cancer.
-Due to its rarity, it is crucial for patients to seek a sarcoma cancer specialist and multi -disciplinary team for treatment.
+Soft Tissue Sarcomas are a rare form of cancer.
+Due to their rarity, it is crucial for patients to seek a sarcoma cancer specialist and multi -disciplinary team for treatment.
 Soft tissue sarcoma can occur in the muscles, fat, blood vessels, tendons, fibrous tissues and synovial tissues (tissues around joints).
 Soft tissue sarcomas can invade surrounding tissue and can metastasise (spread) to other organs of the body forming a secondary tumour.
 Secondary tumours are referred to as metastatic soft tissue sarcoma because they are part of the original cancer and are not a new disease.
 Non- cancerous soft tissue tumours are benign and are rarely life threatening.

 Soft tissue sarcomas can only be diagnosed by a surgical biopsy, which is a procedure which removes tissue from the tumour so that it can be analysed under a microscope.

 Soft tissue sarcomas are treated using surgery, radiation therapy, and chemotherapy.
 Clinical trials are also testing the efficacy of immunotherapy and targeted therapies in combination with mainstream methods.
 Depending on the size, location, extent, and grade (growth rate) of the tumour, a combination of all or some of these treatments may be used.
 Biological therapy, such as treatment to stimulate the body’s immune system to fight cancer, or molecules that target certain genes expressed by the cancer cells, are also being used for some sarcomas.

 **Treatment options should always be discussed with your oncologist and medical team.